From St. Cloud to Fargo, it's worth veering off I-94 for these restaurants

 Fortunately, Töast had recently opened.
 Six years ago, Tessa and Ben Schierer (he's the city's mayor) launched Union Pizza & Brewing Co. in a former Domino's, making pizzas with naturally leavened dough and firing them up in a wood-burning oven.
 When the adjacent storefront became available, they decided to open this breakfast-and-lunch ode to the Danish open-faced sandwich.

 It's a great idea that's nicely executed.
 The menu starts with a build-your-own option (with two dozen toppings) but also includes several house specialties.
-All the components of a meatball dinner — slices of boiled potatoes, a creamy gravy, tangy pickled onions and a bright cucumber salad — make an appearance, and there's a gorgeous plate of velvety smoked salmon paired with asparagus and a hard-cooked egg with a wonderfully semi-gelatinous yolk.
+All the components of a meatball dinner — slices of boiled potatoes, a creamy gravy, tangy pickled onions and a bright cucumber salad — make an appearance, and there's a gorgeous stack of velvety smoked salmon, asparagus and a hard-cooked egg with a wonderfully semi-gelatinous yolk.

 Another standout piles hearty rye bread with firm pickled herring, radishes, thin-sliced ham, one of those perfectly cooked eggs and a tangy curry-infused rémoulade.
 Some breads are baked on the premises, while others come from Falls Baking Co., another Fergus find.